ssilverman/QNEthernet/README.md

 ## UDP receive buffering

 If UDP packets come in at a faster rate than they are consumed, some may get dropped.
-To help mitigate this, the `EthernetUDP(queueSize)` constructor can be called with a size > 1.
-The minimum size is 1, meaning any new packets will cause any existing packet to get dropped.
+To help mitigate this, the `EthernetUDP(capacity)` constructor can be called with a value > 1.
+The minimum capacity is 1, meaning any new packets will cause any existing packet to get dropped.
 If it's set to 2 then there will be space for one additional packet for a total of 2 packets, and so on.
 Setting a value of zero will use the default of 1.